 14. Automation in Revenue Management

-Automation describes use of technology to automatically perform actions that would usually require human intervention.
+Automation describes the use of technology to automatically perform actions that would usually require human intervention.
 In terms of revenue management trends, technology can be used to automatically make changes to your strategy.
 Some degree of automation is valuable because you may need to make changes to your strategy quickly, in response to events.
 Automation can also reduce human error and alleviate the workloads of your employees.

 Automation within revenue management is often handled through revenue management software, which will generally include AI and machine learning components.
-The most advanced software can quickly analyze data, identify key trends and automatically take appropriate action, such as adjusting your prices or availability information.
-One of the biggest advantages of automation is it can be relied upon at all times of the day and night.
+The most advanced software can quickly analyze data, identify key trends, and automatically take appropriate action, such as adjusting your prices or availability information.
+One of the biggest advantages of automation is that it can be relied upon at all times of the day and night.

 15. Use of Cloud Technology

 Cloud technology refers to the delivery of computing services over the internet.
-The technology itself relies on a network of servers, which are able to host software, store data and provide on-demand services.
+The technology itself relies on a network of servers, which are able to host software, store data, and provide on-demand services.
 Cloud computing has emerged as one of the single most important revenue management trends, offering convenience and additional security.
 Using the cloud can also help to provide remote access to valuable software and data.

 Many of the best revenue management software solutions are now delivered on a software as a service (SaaS) basis, using cloud technology.
 Cloud storage offers benefits for collaboration, making it easy for data to be kept up-to-date for all users.
 Storing information in the cloud also avoids having a single point of failure for your data.